 Currently being piloted in Alton on Regional Road 136 (Main Street) at Alton Public School.
 If the program is expanded, the signs can be utilized anywhere.

-A circular intersection where vehicles travel counter-clockwise around a raised center island, with entering traffic yielding the right-of-way to circulating traffic.
+A roundabout is a circular intersection where vehicles travel counter-clockwise around a raised center island, with entering traffic yielding the right-of-way to circulating traffic.
+They help: